Phemeranthus teretifolius: History

 Frederick T. Pursh is credited with the discovery and naming of Phemeranthus teretifolius.
 Pursh was a botanist who was hired in 1807, by Meriwether Lewis, to examine, document, and catalogue the vast array of plant species that were brought back after the Expedition out west.
 In 1813, Pursh published his own book, entitled Flora Americae Septentrionalis, detailing many species of flora in North America.
-In past literature and botany records, this species was previously named Talinum teretifolium.
+In past literature and botany records, this species was referred to as Talinum teretifolium.